Many of us feel troubled, anxious, hopeless, and live far from God because we don’t know who really we are.

 When John the Baptist was asked “Are you the Christ?” he said no.

-He said that he was a voice of the one crying in the wilderness; make straight the way of the Lord.
+He said that he was the voice of the one crying in the wilderness; make straight the way of the Lord.

-Even John has a lot of followers and believed in him, he understood the truth who that really he was and what his role was.
+Even though John has a lot of followers and believed in him, he understood the truth of who really he was and what his role was.

 Knowing God as He is

-What we know about God develops us to a person of God.
+What we know about God develops us into a person of God.

 It makes us humble.
 V27 says “The thongs of whose sandal I am not worthy to untie”

-Our encounter with God should always remind us who we are.
+Our encounter with God should always remind us of who we are.

 When Moses encounters God at the burning bush, he removed his sandals as he was stepping on the holy ground.